Home » All Posts » How-To » Easy Brown Butter

 Yes, it does!
 I have always preferred to use salted butter in all of my cooking and baking dishes.
 Whenever I make brown butter, I always use salted butter and have had success every single time.
 Others may say different, but this has been my experience.
 I have used unsalted butter when salted butter is not available with the same results.

-What is the Difference Between BB & Regular Butter?
+What is the Difference Between Browned Butter & Regular Butter?

 Regular butter when melted is yellow in color.
 Brown butter is melted butter that is cooked to a brown color.
 The longer its cooked the darker the color will be.